DiseaseTranscriptomicsLab/markeR/README.md

         (data frames).
     -   If provided, this argument overrides the automatic selection.

+It is important to note that the column corresponding to the **adjusted p-value** (`padj`) reflects p-values corrected for multiple testing by the Benjamini & Hochberg (BH) method, considering **all contrasts** in the list of differentially expressed genes (`DEGs`in the example below).
+This means that the same contrast will have a different adjusted p-value if running with a different set of contrasts, given that the results represent different research questions.

 ``` r
 GSEAresults <- runGSEA(DEGList = DEGs,
                        gene_sets = list(Senescence_Bidirectional = SimpleSenescenceSignature_bidirectional,